Have you ever wondered how a podcast episode actually gets from your computer to your listeners?

 - When the episode is published, your podcast audio host will create a new file entry in your RSS feed.
 And since you’ve previously submitted your podcast to all of the listening apps – a one-time task – now your new episodes will appear automatically any time your RSS feed changes.

-After submitting your RSS feed to those directories, you should be all set!
+And after submitting your RSS feed to those directories, you should be all set!
 From there, you’ll be able to manage everything using your podcast hosting platform.
-(Click here to see our favorites.)
+Click here to see our favorites.

 Melissa Guller is the founder of Wit & Wire, where we help everyday experts become profitable course creators.
 She previously worked full-time for Ramit Sethi, Teachable, and General Assembly.
 Today, she shares simplified tech tutorials and modern marketing strategies through our blog, YouTube, and Wit & Wire Weekly newsletter